Accessibility Services (formerly Disability Services)

 The exam setting should have minimal auditory and visual stimuli and minimal interruptions.
 A small group setting is generally sufficient.
 Your exam may be taken in the testing room and prior arrangements must be made.

-Disability Services provides a reader/scribe when appropriate and by prior arrangement.
+Accessibility Services provides a reader/scribe when appropriate and by prior arrangement.
 Clarification or explanation of questions is not permitted.

 Use of Calculator